CUSTOMERTIMES CORP PRIVACY NOTICE

 We use the Google Analytics service to monitor visitor traffic and behaviour on the website.
 This enables us to estimate more accurately the numbers of visitors to particular pages, journeys through and interactions with our web pages.
 This allows us to plan for volumes of usage and optimise our content for our users.
 In order to do this, Google Analytics tracks visits to our site and clicks made on our web pages.
 Google Analytics also measures which country and city people have visited the site from, if they have visited the site previously, what browser they were using, which site they came from, if they clicked on an advert to get to our site and what type of device they were using.

 In addition, Google Analytics has the ability to tap into data collected via remarketing and the Google advertising network.
 No user will be personally identifiable, however this service will collect information about gender, age and areas of interest where appropriate if the user is logged into a Google Account when accessing our site (and that information has been provided to Google when setting up an individual Google Account).
 Cookies set in this way may be used by Google to display adverts to users on other websites using the Google Advertising Network.
 See developers.google.com/analytics for more information.

-Customertimes uses Facebook Ads and LinkedIn Marketing Solutions to oversee online advertisements and to determine with which advertisements users most frequently click and respond to.
-These cookies remain on Your device even after You have logged out or quit a session.
-To opt out of being tracked by such partners please contact LinkedIn and Facebook respectively.
+Customertimes uses Facebook Ads to oversee online advertisements and to determine with which advertisements users most frequently click and respond to.
+These cookies remain on your device even after you have logged out or quit a session.
+To opt out of being tracked by Facebook please contact Facebook.

 Customertimes collects your data so that we can: